stuartkeith/webaudiosequencer/README.md

 Building/Compiling/Deployment
 -----------------------------

+`npm install` to install the dependencies.

-Run `make` to generate the spritesheets and Sass files.
+`gulp` to generate the sprites and CSS files, and start a webserver on port 8000.

-`make optimize` will compile an optimized version (one JavaScript file) into the `optimized` directory.
+`gulp build` to compile an optimized version (one JavaScript file) into the `build` directory.

 Credits